RobertoPrevato/PyAzBlob/README.md

 * [**async** branch](https://github.com/RobertoPrevato/PyAzBlob/tree/async), with event-based, asynchronous version that only supports files smaller than 64MB, using aiohttp framework
 * [**master** branch](https://github.com/RobertoPrevato/PyAzBlob) with synchronous version, using the official [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python), which automatically handles chunked upload of files greater than 64MB

-The asynchronous version offers best performance, especially for small files in big number.
-The two implementations have smaller differences: the async version requires a [_Shared Access Signature (SAS)_](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1) from a storage account, whereas the sync version requires _storage account name and an administrative key_.
+The async version requires a [_Shared Access Signature (SAS)_](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1) from a storage account, whereas the sync version requires _storage account name and an administrative key_.

 ## This branch
 This branch (**master**) contains the synchronous implementation, using the official [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python), which automatically handles chunked upload of files greater than 64MB.